If you're looking to grow your company or increase sales, then understanding your customers is vital.

 find which type of customers are more likely to be loyal

 learn how to keep loyal customers satisfied with the products and services

-Segmentation based on occasion divides customers into groups where they are most likely to connect with your business on various events such as Christmas, valentine's day, weddings, etc.
+Segmentation based on occasion divides customers into groups where they are most likely to connect with your business during various events such as Christmas, valentine's day, weddings, etc.

 National Holidays (Labor Day, Independence Day, etc.)